parallelchain-io/pchain-client-cli/README.md

 pchain_client keys create --name <NAME>
 ```

-### Import exsiting keypair
+### Import existing keypair
-If you already get keys from ParallelChain explorer, you can import your account keypair with this command.
+If you have already got keys from ParallelChain Explorer, you can import your account keypair with this command.
 Random name will be set if you do not provide a name.
 ```sh
 pchain_client keys import --private <PRIVATE_KEY> --public <PUBLIC_KEY> --name <NAME>

 // PRIVATE_KEY and PUBLIC_KEY are Base64url encoded Ed25519 keys.
 ```
 ### List Accounts
-After create or add keypair, you can check it using following command to list out all public keys managed in this tool.
+After creating or adding keypair, you can check it using the following command to list out all public keys managed in this tool.
 ```sh
 pchain_client keys list
 ```